Rachel and Vishal get a taste of virtual reality (VR):

 I’ve been enjoying the new Microsoft Flight Simulator 2020 which features the ability to fly anywhere in the world with often amazing displays of detail and realism, including live weather effects.
 If you haven’t seen it yet, here’s several written reviews (IGN, Polygon, Gamerant) and a few showcase videos:

 Even with the whole world available to explore, it’s particularly fun to fly around places that you know very well from the ground.
-I’ve created a couple of videos of such flights – here’s the Santa Cruz area, including the boardwalk, downtown, Scotts Valley, Felton and along the coast to Año Nuevo:
+I’ve created a couple of longer videos of such flights – here’s a tour of the Santa Cruz area, including the boardwalk, downtown, Scotts Valley, Felton and north along the coast as far as Año Nuevo: